Inexpressible Joy

 In his first letter, Peter, an apostle of Jesus Christ, writes about being filled with an inexpressible joy—a joy that can be experienced even amid difficult circumstances.

-This Christmas, look beyond the sparkle of the season and seek Jesus—just as the shepherds did.
+This Christmas, look beyond the sparkle of the season and seek Jesus, just like the shepherds did.

-The lovely things we enjoy at Christmas may bring a passing joy, but finding Jesus fills our hearts with an inexpressible and everlasting joy.
+The lovely things we enjoy at Christmas may give us a passing joy, but finding Jesus fills our hearts with an inexpressible and everlasting joy.

 Those who have been ransomed by the Lord will return.
 They will enter Jerusalem singing, crowned with everlasting joy.
 Sorrow and mourning will disappear, and they will be filled with joy and gladness.
 Isaiah 51:11